IqraG/marketing/readme.txt

 The theme also includes a slider, that appears at the bottom of the homepage that will display the featured image of the four most recent posts.
 By clicking on the image the user will be re-directed to post.

 There is a custom post type that comes with this theme called "Marketing" where users can create their specified Marketing posts in that area.
+To activate the posts, users must go under Settings->Permalinks->Save Changes.
+Otherwise trying to view the posts will result in an unable to find page error.

 == Plugins ==